 Siwa Oasis – Egypt

 Siwa Oasis is one of the most remote destinations in the world.
 Yet, it’s also a unique place to explore.
 It’s between the Qattara Depression and the western deserts of Egypt.
 Due to its location in the desert, this oasis is difficult to access and little known.
 However, Siwa Oasis is a city of about 33,000 inhabitants.
 They have learned to adapt to the desert and have their own language and culture.
-When coming to Egypt, visitors can take a 5-hour bus ride to visit this oasis.
+When coming to Egypt, you can take a 5-hour bus ride to visit this oasis.
+Otherwise, there are tours to Siwa Oasis from Cairo that you can easily book.

 Nauru is a small island nation in Micronesia in the South Pacific Ocean.
 In fact, Nauru is a country without a capital city.
 This is the least visited country in the world, each year it receives less than 300 visitors.
 Despite its remote location, Nauru is an island paradise.
 Visitors coming here can relax and participate in many activities such as snorkeling, swimming, and experiencing the peaceful life of the local people.